laataiasu/laataiasu.github.io/content/post/2023-04-05-knowledge-aversion/index.md

 ### Knowledge Aversion or The Dawn of Pacman

-> Prompt: make a text/rhyme by theme the dawn of ":v" emoticon with will hunting's fixed mindset, peter thiel's frivolity, zizek's indefinite pessimism, and end it with a little bit of cak nun's faith style.
+> Prompt: make a text/rhyme by theme the dawn of ":v" emoticon with will hunting's fixed mindset, peter thiel's frivolity, zizek's indefinite pessimism, and end it with a little bit of [[Emha Ainun Nadjib|cak nun]]'s faith style.

 ```text
 What's next after Faustian bargaining